Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Introduction

 This study investigates the performance and energy efficiency of the NVIDIA H100 and H200 GPUs under different power caps.
 Although both GPUs are built on the Hopper architecture and share similar compute capabilities, they differ significantly in memory bandwidth (HBM2e vs. HBM3e).
 By evaluating these GPUs using compute-bound (DGEMM) and memory-bound (TheBandwidthBenchmark) workloads, we isolate the impact of memory bandwidth on power distribution between the Streaming Multiprocessors (SM) and the memory subsystem.
 Our goal is to provide an empirical analysis of how varying power limits affect performance, frequency stability, and overall efficiency across these two architectures.

 We start by introducing the GPU configuration in Section \ref{sec:3a}.
 We can see that the peak performance numbers of the NVIDIA H100 and H200 are identical.
 The only difference is the amount of memory and the memory bandwidth.
-Sections \hyperref[sec:3b]{3.2} and \hyperref[sec:3c]{3.3} also describe briefly the synthetic benchmarks used to perform the regression analysis.
-They reflect the two different corner cases in the Roof\-line model---DGEMM for the compute-bound regime and Triad for the memory-bound regime.
-Section \hyperref[sec:3d]{3.4} covers the methodology for performing measurements, which is the basis for collecting different metrics and discussing valid assumptions for this study.
+Sections \ref{sec:3b} and \ref{sec:3c} also describe briefly the synthetic benchmarks used to perform the regression analysis.
+They reflect the two different corner cases in the Roof\-line model: DGEMM for the compute-bound regime and Schönauer Triad for the memory-bound regime.
+To apply our understandings from the micro-benchmark analysis, we perform similar power capping experiments on an AI workload, a Vision Transformer (ViT) model.
+Section \ref{sec:3d} details the parameters used for the ViT benchmark.
+Section \ref{sec:3e} covers the methodology for performing measurements, which is the basis for collecting different metrics and discussing valid assumptions for this study.

-Section \hyperref[sec:4]{4} explores the GPU power and memory power draw, frequency throttling effects, and their impact on the benchmark score under different power-cap settings.
-The regression of the benchmarks also allow us to pinpoint outliers among specimens as well as understand the maximum memory power draw, which is not officially documented by NVIDIA.
-Section \hyperref[sec:5]{5} presents an energy efficiency analysis in terms of performance per Watt, comparing the power breakdown side by side for both the GPUs.
+Section \ref{sec:4} explores the GPU power and memory power draw, frequency throttling effects, and their impact on the benchmark score under different power-cap settings.
+The regression of the benchmarks also allows us to pinpoint outliers among specimens as well as understand the maximum memory power draw, which is not officially documented by NVIDIA.
+Section \ref{sec:5} presents an energy efficiency analysis in terms of performance per Watt, comparing the power breakdown side by side for both the GPUs.